yongsu-bloo/mli_2019summer_training/seq2seq/README.md

   --evaluate            Not train, Only evaluate
   -v VERBOSE, --verbose VERBOSE
-                        0: nothing, 1: test only, else: eval and test --local_rank LOCAL_RANK
+                        0: nothing, 1: test only, else: eval and test --decay               Halving lr for each epoch after 5th epoch --local_rank LOCAL_RANK
   --no-multi            use single gpu
 ```